BUSINESS SALE AGREEMENT

 WARRANTIES AND LIMITATIONS

 The Seller warrants and represents to the Buyer in the terms set out in this clause, subject only to matters fairly disclosed in the Disclosure Letter (if any).
-The Warranties are given as at the date of this Agreement and are deemed repeated immediately before Completion.
+The Warranties are given as at the date of this Agreement and are deemed repeated immediately before Completion by reference to the facts and circumstances then existing.

-Core warranties (always given): (a) the Seller has full power and authority to enter into and perform this Agreement; (b) this Agreement constitutes legal, valid and binding obligations enforceable in accordance with its terms; (c) the Seller has good title to the Assets, which are free from all encumbrances; (d) the information disclosed by the Seller is true, accurate and not misleading in any material respect.
+Core warranties (always given, regardless of scope selected): (a) the Seller has full power and authority to enter into and perform this Agreement; (b) this Agreement constitutes legal, valid and binding obligations enforceable in accordance with its terms; (c) the Seller has good title to the Assets, which are free from all encumbrances; (d) the information disclosed by the Seller is true, accurate and not misleading in any material respect; (e) the books, records and management accounts of the Business have been properly kept and fairly present the financial position of the Business.

-Full warranty suite: Standard warranties (e)-(h) above, plus: (i) the Seller owns or is duly licensed to use all intellectual property material to the Business and no third-party rights are infringed; (j) no contract is terminable or subject to renegotiation by reason of the sale; (k) no material undisclosed liabilities exist (whether actual, contingent or otherwise); (l) the Business is conducted in compliance with applicable environmental laws and no contamination or notice of breach subsists; (m) all licences, permits and consents necessary for the conduct of the Business are in full force and effect; (n) no bribery or corruption offence has been committed (Bribery Act 2010).
+Full warranty suite: Standard warranties (f)–(j) above, plus: (k) the Seller owns or is duly licensed to use all intellectual property material to the Business and no third-party rights are infringed; (l) no contract is terminable or subject to renegotiation by reason of the sale (change-of-control); (m) no material undisclosed liabilities exist (whether actual, contingent or otherwise); (n) the Business is conducted in compliance with applicable environmental laws and no contamination or notice of breach subsists; (o) all licences, permits and consents necessary for the conduct of the Business are in full force and effect and the sale will not cause any of them to be revoked; (p) no offence under the Bribery Act 2010 has been committed by the Seller or any associated person; (q) the Business IT systems are owned or validly licensed, function in all material respects and have not been subject to any material security breach or ransomware incident in the previous 24 months; (r) all employees are correctly classified and there are no outstanding claims under IR35 (Chapter 10, Part 2 ITEPA 2003); (s) the Business holds adequate insurance which is in force at the date of this Agreement.

-Claim period: Any claim for breach of the Warranties must be notified to the Seller in writing within 18 months from the Completion Date for general warranties and within seven (7) years for tax warranties (so as to dovetail with the HMRC assessment window).
+Claim period: Any claim for breach of the Warranties must be notified to the Seller in writing within 18 months from the Completion Date for general warranties and within seven (7) years for tax warranties (so as to dovetail with the HMRC discovery assessment window under s.34A Taxes Management Act 1970).

 Cap and de minimis: The aggregate liability of the Seller for breach of the Warranties shall not exceed 50% of the Purchase Price.
-Individual claims below £500.00 shall be disregarded, and the Seller shall have no liability until aggregate claims exceed £5,000.00 (at which point the whole amount shall be recoverable).
+Individual claims below £500.00 shall be disregarded, and the Seller shall have no liability until aggregate notified claims exceed £5,000.00 (the basket floor), at which point the whole amount (and not only the excess) shall be recoverable from the first pound.

-For the avoidance of doubt, nothing in this clause limits liability for fraud, fraudulent misrepresentation or fraudulent concealment, nor any statutory liability which cannot be excluded or limited at law.
+For the avoidance of doubt, nothing in this clause limits liability for fraud, fraudulent misrepresentation or fraudulent concealment, nor any statutory liability which cannot lawfully be excluded or limited (including, where applicable, section 2(1) Misrepresentation Act 1967).

 9.

-The Seller covenants with the Buyer to pay to the Buyer, on a pound-for-pound basis, an amount equal to any liability to taxation (including income tax, corporation tax, VAT, PAYE, Class 1 national insurance contributions, SDLT and any interest, penalties or surcharges) arising in respect of the Business prior to, or in respect of an event occurring on or before, the Completion Date.
+The Seller covenants with the Buyer to pay to the Buyer, on a pound-for-pound basis, an amount equal to any liability to taxation (including income tax, corporation tax, VAT, PAYE, Class 1 national insurance contributions, SDLT, plastic packaging tax and any interest, penalties or surcharges) arising in respect of the Business prior to, or in respect of an event occurring on or before, the Completion Date and not specifically provided for in the management accounts.

 This indemnity shall survive Completion and is not subject to the monetary cap or de minimis thresholds applicable to the Warranties.
-The Buyer shall promptly notify the Seller of any tax claim and shall permit the Seller, at the Seller's cost, to have conduct of the defence thereof.
+The Buyer shall promptly notify the Seller of any tax claim and shall permit the Seller, at the Seller's cost, to have conduct of the defence thereof, provided that the Buyer shall not be obliged to take any action that, in its reasonable opinion, would materially prejudice the Buyer or the Business going forward.

 The Warranties are qualified by matters fairly disclosed in the Disclosure Letter.
-A matter shall only qualify the Warranties if it is disclosed with sufficient detail to enable the Buyer to identify the nature and scope of the matter disclosed.
-General disclosure of documents placed in the data room is not sufficient unless the relevance of the document to a specific Warranty is clearly indicated.
+A matter shall only qualify the Warranties if it is disclosed with sufficient detail to enable the Buyer (acting reasonably) to identify the nature and scope of the matter disclosed.
+General disclosure of documents placed in the data room is not sufficient unless the relevance of the document to a specific Warranty is clearly indicated in the Disclosure Letter.

 On Completion the Buyer shall withhold and pay into a joint solicitors' retention account an amount equal to 10% of the Purchase Price (the "Retention").
 The Retention shall be held for twelve (12) months from the Completion Date (the "Retention Period") as security for any Warranty claims or tax indemnity claims by the Buyer.

-The Seller covenants with the Buyer that (in order to protect the Goodwill of the Business transferred):
+The Seller covenants with the Buyer that (in order to protect the Goodwill of the Business transferred and the legitimate business interests of the Buyer):

 (a) Non-compete: for a period of two (2) years from the Completion Date, the Seller shall not, whether as principal, agent, partner, shareholder (otherwise than as a holder of not more than 3% of listed shares), director, employee or consultant, directly or indirectly carry on, be engaged in or concerned with any business which competes with the Business within a radius of 30 miles of the Business premises;

-(b) Non-solicitation: for a period of two (2) years from the Completion Date, the Seller shall not solicit, canvass, entice or induce (or attempt to do so) (i) any customer of the Business as at Completion to cease doing business with the Buyer; (ii) any supplier of the Business; or (iii) any employee of the Business who transferred to the Buyer.
+(b) Non-solicitation: for a period of two (2) years from the Completion Date, the Seller shall not solicit, canvass, entice or induce (or attempt to do so) (i) any customer of the Business as at Completion to cease or reduce doing business with the Buyer; (ii) any supplier of the Business to cease or reduce dealing with the Buyer; or (iii) any employee of the Business who transferred to the Buyer to leave their employment;

 Each covenant is a separate and severable undertaking.
-The Seller acknowledges that the covenants are reasonable and necessary for the protection of the legitimate business interests of the Buyer in the Goodwill purchased, and are enforceable following Nordenfelt v Maxim Nordenfelt [1894] AC 535 and subsequent authorities.
+The Seller acknowledges that the covenants are reasonable and necessary for the protection of the legitimate business interests of the Buyer in the Goodwill purchased, and are enforceable as restraints purchased for valuable consideration (Nordenfelt v Maxim Nordenfelt [1894] AC 535 and subsequent authorities).
+If any covenant is held to be unenforceable by reason of its duration or geographical scope, it shall take effect with such modification as is necessary to make it enforceable while giving effect to the parties' commercial intent.

 HANDOVER AND TRANSITION ASSISTANCE

-For a period of three (3) months following the Completion Date, the Seller shall, free of charge (save for reasonable out-of-pocket expenses pre-approved by the Buyer), provide the Buyer with such assistance as the Buyer may reasonably require to effect an orderly transition, including introductions to key customers and suppliers, training of the Buyer's staff and provision of operational information.
+For a period of three (3) months following the Completion Date, the Seller shall, free of charge (save for reasonable out-of-pocket expenses pre-approved by the Buyer in writing), provide the Buyer with such assistance as the Buyer may reasonably require to effect an orderly transition, including introductions to key customers and suppliers, training of the Buyer's staff, transfer of operational know-how and systems passwords, and answering queries on historic matters.

-Completion of this Agreement is conditional upon the following conditions precedent being satisfied (or waived by the Buyer in its absolute discretion) on or before the Completion Date: the assignment or grant of the lease of the Business premises being consented to in writing by the landlord (such consent not to be unreasonably withheld, having regard to s.1 Landlord and Tenant Act 1988).
+Completion of this Agreement is conditional upon the following condition being satisfied (or waived by the Buyer in its absolute discretion) on or before the Completion Date: the assignment or grant of the lease of the Business premises being consented to in writing by the landlord (such consent not to be unreasonably withheld, having regard to section 1 of the Landlord and Tenant Act 1988).

-Each party shall use all reasonable endeavours to satisfy the conditions as soon as reasonably practicable.
-If any condition is not satisfied (or waived) by the Completion Date (or such later date as the parties may agree), either party may terminate this Agreement without liability (save for any prior breach).
+Each party shall use all reasonable endeavours to satisfy the condition as soon as reasonably practicable.
+If the condition is not satisfied (or waived) by the Completion Date (or such later long-stop date as the parties may agree in writing), either party may terminate this Agreement by written notice without liability (save for any prior breach), and any deposit paid shall be returned to the Buyer within five (5) Business Days.

 Each party shall comply with its obligations under the UK General Data Protection Regulation and the Data Protection Act 2018 in respect of any personal data (including customer, employee and supplier data) transferred in connection with the sale of the Business.